-You can come up with the most amazing content in the world for your website, but that won’t matter much if your site’s design or programming makes it difficult for visitors to read, navigate, and use.
+You can come up with the most amazing content in the world for your website, but that won’t matter much if your site’s design makes it difficult for visitors to read, navigate, and use (user experience).

 Unfortunately, your site might be difficult to use without you even knowing it.
-The fact is that just because it’s easy for YOU to use doesn’t mean it isn’t alienating and frustrating a large significant percentage of your site’s visitors.
+Just because it’s easy for YOU doesn’t mean it isn’t alienating and frustrating a significant percentage of your site’s visitors.

 Use Headings Appropriately